Log in

 Contaminants may enter the drinking water system through a cross connection caused by:

-Backflow prevention devices stop water flowing back into our pipes.
-They have one of the following elements to stop water flowing backwards:
+Backflow containment prevention devices stop water flowing back into our pipes.
+They have one of the following elements to stop water flowing backward:

-These devices are important as they protect our water quality, and the health of people using it.
+These devices are important.
+They protect our water quality and the health of people using it.

 Property owners are responsible for getting the right kind of backflow device installed.
-If you're the property owner, you need to ensure:
+As the property owner, you need to ensure:

 You must engage an accredited backflow plumber (a licensed plumber with a backflow accreditation) to assess your site's hazard rating.
-They need to assess the hazard rating every time site activities change.
-Tell them if your property has more than one connection to our water main.
-This may affect your hazard rating and the type of device the plumber must install.
+The hazard rating must be reassessed when site activities change.
+If the property has more than one connection to our water main, multiple backflow containment devices will be required.

 Your accredited backflow plumber must test high and medium hazard devices when they're installed and every year afterwards.

-Ensure your accredited backflow plumber sends us the results within 2 days of the test.
+Ensure your accredited backflow plumber lodges the test results within 2 days of the test.
+Ask your plumber for a copy of the report.

-Owners of low hazard properties must get a non-testable backflow prevention containment device installed.
-Our 20mm and 25mm meters have a simple backflow prevention device in them.
+Owners of low hazard properties with meters larger than 25 mm must get a non-testable backflow prevention containment device installed.
+Our 20 mm and 25 mm meters have an integral backflow prevention device in them.
 These are suitable for low hazard connections.

-Owners of medium hazard properties must get a testable double check valve assembly installed.
+Owners of medium hazard properties must install a testable double check valve for drinking water connections and a double check detector assembly for fire service connections.

 If we've given you permission to use a metered standpipe on our pipes, your standpipe must have a testable double check valve incorporated into its design.

-If your property has separate sprinkler and fire services, you must get a testable double check detector assembly.
-It must be installed near where the water service enters your property or upstream of any booster assembly or off-take from the fire service.
+If your property has a sprinkler or fire hydrant service, it must have a testable double check detector assembly on each connection.
+The double check detector assemblies must be installed close to where the water service enters your property and upstream of any booster assembly or off-take from the fire service.
+You must not use galvanised pipes and fittings on the upstream side of the connection.

 If your property has a window or wall drencher system, you must install a non-testable low hazard device.